 On my next internet search, I came across a blog post written by Rosie Weetch, curator and Craig Williams, illustrator at the British Museum.
 ‘Decoding Anglo-Saxon art‘ helped explain it further for me, that these animal patterns have multi-layered symbolic meanings and stories behind them.
 The following passage from the blog is really interesting:

 “…is a bearded face with a helmet underneath two birds that may represent the Germanic god Woden/Odin with his two companion ravens.
 The image of a god alongside other powerful animals may have offered symbolic protection to the wearer like a talisman or amulet.”

-Although, in the blog post other examples of Anglo-Saxon bearded faces were featured, it does seem to fit this pommel design, as I can clearly see 2 birds/ravens on the pommel, one at either side of bearded face.
+Although in the blog post other examples of Anglo-Saxon bearded faces were featured, it does seem to fit this pommel design, as I can clearly see 2 birds/ravens on the pommel, one at either side of the bearded face.

 I did some Wikipedia research on it: “In Old Norse texts, Odin is depicted as one-eyed and long-bearded, frequently wielding a spear named Gungnir, and wearing a cloak and a broad hat.
 He is often accompanied by his animal companions—the wolves Geri and Freki and the ravens Huginn and Muninn…”